Sri Vyasaraja pratishtha Hanuman

 Srirangam and Sri Ranganatha Temple

 Srirangam in Tamil Nadu near Trichy is the first among the one hundred and eight Divya Desams.
 Out of the twelve Azhwars, eleven Azhwars had sung in praise of the presiding deity Sri Ranganathar of this kshetra.
 For the worshippers of Sri Hari ‘koyil’ means only this kshetram.
-The temple complex is as big as a city itself, and the architecture of the complex is so, that the main deity is enclosed in seven ‘chutru’.
+The temple complex is as big as the city itself, and the architecture of the complex is so, that the main deity is enclosed in seven ‘chutru’.
 The revered temple was the epicenter of dwita philosophy and has a long history.

-Sriranga Mahathmiyam brings out in detail the origin of the great temple in Srirangam in Tamil Nadu.
-Brahma meditated upon Sri Vishnu and in His supreme trance received the gift of the Vishnu's deity, "Ranga Vimana".
-The deity was in worship at Ayodhya after being passed on by Brahma to Viraja, Vaiswatha, Manu, Ishwaku and finally to Sri Rama.
-Since the deity “Ranga Vimana” was in worship by the dynasty of Ishwaku He is known as “Kula Dhanam”.
-Sri Rama worshipped the deity for a long time at Ayodhya, and gifts the same to King of Lanka Sri Vibhishana.
+RajaGopuram of SriRanganatha Temple, Srirangam, Tamil Nadu Sriranga Mahathmiyam brings out in detail the origin of the great temple in Srirangam in Tamil Nadu.
+Brahma meditated upon Sri Vishnu and in His supreme trance received the gift of Vishnu's deity, "Ranga Vimana".
+The deity was in worship at Ayodhya after being passed on by Brahma to Viraja, Vaiswatha, Manu, Ishwaku, and finally to Sri Rama.
+Since the deity “Ranga Vimana” was in worship by the dynasty of Ishwaku He is known as ‘Kula Dhanam’ .
+Sri Rama worshipped the deity for a long time at Ayodhya and gave the same to the King of Lanka Sri Vibhishana.
 When Vibhishana was going via Trichy en route to Sri Lanka, the deity wanted to stay in Srirangam.
-Ranganathan, captivated by the devotion of a King called Dharma Varma, who was doing penance to have Lord Ranganathan to permanently stay at Srirangam, stayed put, promising to cast his benign glance eternally on Lanka.
+Ranganathan, captivated by the devotion of a King called Dharma Varma, who was doing penance to have Lord Ranganathan permanently stay at Srirangam, stayed put, promising to cast his benign glance eternally on Lanka.
 Hence the deity (in a reclining posture) faces south towards Lanka.

 Contributions to Sri Ranganatha Temple - Srirangam

 Almost all the kings who had ruled south India had contributed towards the development of this temple.
-Many villages were given as a gift for the daily poojas being performed and also for the festivals that are conducted in this temple.
+Many villages were given as gifts for the daily poojas being performed and also for the festivals that are conducted in this temple.
 Many ornaments were given as a gift to the deities of this temple.
 Thus the temple complex had become a city by itself and the deity one of the richest in the country.

 Malik Kafur in Srirangam

 Srirangam has a glorious history right from the days when the temple town was under the rule of Dharma Varma.
-In modern times, one cannot forget Malik Kafur ransacking the city, and paving way for the Delhi Sultanate to follow.
+In modern times, one cannot forget Malik Kafur ransacking the city, and paving the way for the Delhi Sultanate to follow.

-According to Muslim historian Jiauddin Barani, Malik Kafur went back to Delhi with 241 tons of gold, 20000 horses and 612 elephants laden with the looted treasure.
+According to Muslim historian Jiauddin Barani, Malik Kafur went back to Delhi with 241 tons of gold, 20000 horses, and 612 elephants laden with the looted treasure.

 Namperumal